medavox/distribackup/docs/report/report.md

 TODO: brief chapter-by-chapter overview of the rest of the report

-Ddata collections are stored on physical media which are vulnerable to damage, loss or corruption.
+Data collections are stored on physical media which are vulnerable to damage, loss or corruption.
 CDs are damaged by heat, light and wear and tear.
 When this storage fails (mobile phones are lost, old PCs break down or are replaced due to age, without sufficiently diligent data transferal), often the user unwittingly throws away or loses many years of irreplaceable data.

 Lost laptops and pen drives cause frequent loss of important data.
 Old PCs being replaced cause families to throw away accumulated personal data, without realising what is stored locally rather than on the Internet -- lack of understanding causes further personal data loss upon hardware failure.

 The backup strategy often lauded as the most prudent follows the 3-2-1 strategy: 3 copies, on 2 different storage media, 1 off-site backup.[^backup321] This is an ideal, but is extremely difficult for a home user to set up and maintain, without corporate resources at their disposal.
-For instance:

-* How does one set up backups in different locations?
+For instance, how can one set up backups in different locations?
+And how can one keep off-site copies synced?
-* How does one sync updates to each off-site copy?

 This project aims to answer these questions with a software solution, reducing the risk of data loss for families (and other groups with an interest in long-term data preservation) due to lack of sufficient knowledge and/or funds for more thorough backup solutions, without relying on a third party service that has ulterior motives.